davdar/maam/writeup/pldi15.markdown

 This greatly simplifies the Galois connection arguments during systematic abstraction.
 However, this is at the cost of proving that the instrumented semantics simulate the original concrete semantics.

 # Conclusion

+We have shown that \emph{Galois transfomers}, monad transfomers that form Galois connections, are effective, language-inde\-pendent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.

+In the end, we hope language independent characterizations of analysis ingredients will both facilate the systematic construction of program analyses and bridge the gap between various communities which often work in isolation, despite the fruitful results of mapping between langauge paradigms such as \citet{dvanhorn:Might2010Resolving} work, showing that object-oriented $k$-CFA can be applied to functional languages to avoid the exponential time lower bound
+\cite{dvanhorn:VanHorn-Mairson:ICFP08}.